Does An Air Purifier Cool A Room? (YES & NO)

 Do Air Purifiers Cool The Room?

-Air purifiers do not cool a room as it does not have the cooling mechanisms to help lower the room temperature.
+Air purifiers do not cool a room due to insufficient airflow and the lack the cooling mechanisms.
+There are no evaporator or condenser coils to help lower the room temperature found in an air conditioner.
 It is specifically designed to remove harmful airborne particles and circulate clean air.
-There are no evaporator or condenser coils that you find in an air conditioner.
 Most people might feel otherwise because of the breeze air that blows towards the skin when close to the air purifier’s outlet.
-This air circulation process is known as a “wind-chill” where the strong airflow provides temporary chills to our body via the exposed skin.
+This air circulation process is known as a “wind-chill”, where the strong airflow provides temporary chills to our body via the exposed skin.
 The cooling effects are more noticeable when the air cleaner is on a higher fan speed or when you’re sweating (evaporation).
 Since room temperature remains unchanged, always keep an air purifier running all the time to capture 99.9% of the airborne contaminants as small as 0.3 microns.

 A typical HEPA air purifier consists of an electric motor fan and multiple filtrations e.g. pre-filter, HEPA filter, and carbon filter.
 The only exception is the air purifier and fan combination models like Dyson Pure Cool Link, Hot+Cool, or Pure Cool.
 A multiplier fan with hidden spinning blades combined with air-purifying features.
 The air purifier fan creates air pressure to attract the warm air upwards and push cool air downwards for circulation.